‘There is no such thing as society’. Margaret Thatcher PM (1987)

 No ifs.
 No buts.
 No privileges.
 Just respect for being whatever their part of the whole that makes for a fair and decent society.

-That said, it needs to be asked.
-What does the average Mr & Mrs Joe Public want from life, for themselves and their family?
+2. What does the average Mr & Mrs Joe Public want from life, for themselves and their family?